peterkhe1999/CheatSheet/OSCP/README.md

 Microsoft provides the AD role Active Directory Certificate Services (AD CS) to implement a PKI, which exchanges digital certificates between authenticated users and trusted resources.

-If a server is installed as a Certification Authority (CA), it can issue and revoke digital certificates (and much more).
+If a server is installed as a Certification Authority (CA), it can issue and revoke digital certificates.

 For example, we could issue certificates for web servers to use HTTPS or to authenticate users based on certificates from the CA via Smart Cards.